 If you're new to risk assessments, refer to this overview of performing a third-party risk assessment.

-Although the goal of every risk management program is to secure each risk and minimize its impact, it may be a costly venture to do so, which means that organizations should focus on their most important assets in areas of critical or high risk.
+Although the goal of every risk management program is to secure each risk and minimize its impact, it may be a costly endeavor to do so.
+Consequently, organizations should focus on their most critical assets in areas of high risk.
 Assets classified as critical for business continuity, compliance, or legal and handled by the suppliers should be prioritized first.

-The scope of the risk assessment should first extend to only the most critical suppliers that have a more direct impact on your business or handle extremely sensitive data.
-Those suppliers should be labeled as “critical suppliers” and are assessed and managed before all others.
+The scope of the risk assessment should initially focus on the most critical suppliers that have a more direct impact on your business or handle extremely sensitive data.
+Those suppliers should be labeled as “critical suppliers” and assessed and managed before all others.

 Next, your organization needs to determine its risk tolerance and risk appetite for new and existing vendors.
 This means that for each risk category (information security, email security, network security, incident response, regulatory compliance, etc.), your organization must determine how much risk it is willing to accept per category and aggregately.